MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 **Is Intune required to manage ARM-based Surface devices?**

 - Intune is recommended but not required.
-Once deployed in Autopilot, you can join ARM-based Surface devices to Microsoft Entra ID or Active Directory (Microsoft Entra hybrid join), where you will be able to manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which installs the 32-bit x86 ConfigMgr client.
+Once deployed in Autopilot, you can join ARM-based Surface devices to Microsoft Entra ID or Active Directory (Microsoft Entra hybrid join), where you'll be able to manage the devices with Intune or co-manage them with Endpoint Configuration Manager, which installs the 32-bit x86 ConfigMgr client.